postmanlabs/pmquickstarts/site/pmguides/src/api_builder_and_mysql/api_builder_node_and_mysql.md

 * Read the [OpenAPI 3 standard](https://spec.openapis.org/oas/latest.html) and add a `DELETE` method to the API specification.

 * Update the MySQL server permissions for `todo_admin` and Node.js server code to add a `DELETE` method, then regenerate your collection to test the `DELETE` method.

+* Clean up your system by uninstalling XAMPP and Node.js if you don't plan to keep them.